-The 2012 Product Training DVD contains a VMware-player-4.0.2-591240.exe program.
+The 2013 Product Training DVD contains a VMware-player-5.0.1-894247.exe program.
 This file is used to install the VMware Player, a required component for the WES virtual machine to operate in a Microsoft Windows environment.
 This procedure outlines the steps to install this software bundle.

 - 1. Log on to the Windows machine as a user with administrator privileges - 2.
-Navigate to the vm_installers folder on the DVD and double-click on the VMware-player-4.0.2-591240.exe file - 3.
+Navigate to the vm_installers folder on the DVD and double-click on the VMware-player-5.0.1-894247.exe file - 3.
 This will launch a Graphical User Interface (GUI) and you will be prompted with the following messages: - (a) Welcome to the installation wizard for VMware Player - i.
-Click on the Next button to go to the next screen - (b) Destination Folder, Click Next to install to this folder or click Change... to install to a different folder i.
+Click on the Next button to go to the next screen - (b) Destination Folder, Click Next to install to this folder or click Change to install to a different folder i.
 Click on the Next button to go to the next screen

 - (c) Software Updates, When would you like to check for updates of your software? - i.
 Uncheck the Check for product updates on startup box and click on the Next button to go to the next screen - (d) User Experience Improvement Program, Would you like to send feedback to VMware? - i.
-Uncheck the Help Improve VMware Player box and check Next to go to the next screen - $\left(e \right)$ Shortcuts, Select the shortcuts you wish to place on your system - i.
+Uncheck the Help improve VMware Player box and check Next to go to the next screen - $\left(e \right)$ Shortcuts, Select the shortcuts you wish to place on your system - i.
 Ensure the Desktop box is checked and customize the remaining options to your preferences before hitting the Next button to go to the next screen - (f) Ready to Perform the Requested Operations - i.
 Click the Continue button to begin installation of VMware Player - (g) Setup Wizard Complete - i.
-Click on the Restart Now button to reboot the machine and complete the installation
+Click on the Finish button to complete the installation